Skip to main content

 MSSQL 10.129.234.50 1433 DC [+] DC\SQLGuest:zDPBpaF4FywlqIv11vii

 SID (Security Identifier) brute forcing is a powerful technique in Active Directory environments.
-Every domain object has a unique SID, and by trying different RID (Relative Identifier) values, I can discover valid users, groups, and computers in the domain.
-This works because when you have any domain-authenticated access (like my SQLGuest account), you can query the domain to resolve SIDs to names.
+Every domain object has a unique SID, and by trying different RID (Relative Identifier) values, valid users, groups, and computers can be discovered.
+This works because any domain-authenticated access (like the SQLGuest account) allows querying the domain to resolve SIDs to names.

 The beauty of this technique is that it doesn’t require special privileges - any authenticated domain user can perform SID lookups.
 This is extremely useful for mapping out the domain structure.